Phone

 Criminal Penalties and Business Consequences

 When breach of trust occurs in a business context, its consequences extend beyond criminal punishment and can severely impact commercial relationships and professional reputation.
-The primary criminal consequence remains the penalty provided under Article 674, namely imprisonment from six months to three years.
+The primary criminal consequence remains the penalty set forth in Article 674, namely imprisonment of six months to three years.
 This is a discretionary punishment, and the judge may increase or reduce the sentence depending on factors such as the severity of the conduct, prior records, the level of harm, and case-specific circumstances.

 However, criminal punishment is often not the only outcome.
 The injured party may also pursue civil remedies alongside a criminal complaint, including damages for losses suffered.
 In business practice, breach of trust can lead to contractual breakdowns, unilateral termination where legally permitted, and in serious cases, financial distress for a company.
-The offender may also face a criminal record, which can create significant barriers to employment, obtaining banking facilities, and entering future commercial partnerships.
+The offender may also face a criminal record, which can create significant barriers to employment, access to banking services, and entering future commercial partnerships.

 From a commercial credibility standpoint, a company may suffer substantial reputational damage if its employees or managers are involved in such misconduct.
 Trust can decline among customers, partners, and financial institutions.
 For these reasons, legal enforcement against breach of trust supports not only private rights but also broader commercial order and the prevention of financial abuse in formal trade environments.